raebann/portfolio-jekyll-theme/README.md

 Web accessibility is hard!
 The WCAG (Web Consortium Accessibility Guidelines) are the gold standard for web accessibility, and they're notoriously complicated (for good reason).
 They have three levels of compliance which are, in order of most basic to most complete, A, AA, and AAA.

 Fortunately, this site is fairly simple (and yours truly tried their best to make it accessible) so there shouldn't be too much for you to do.
-Mostly you'll need to make sure that any changes you make don't break the site's accessibility.
-In that respect, there's only two things you need to pay attention to, both mentioned elsewhere in the document:
+Mostly you'll need to make sure that any changes you make don't break the site's current level of accessibility.
+In that respect, there's two main things that I can think of:

-* colour contrasts, and
+* colour contrasts; and
 * descriptive text for icons and images.

 ### Colour Contrast